Eliminate bad reading habits to improve speed & comprehension

 And the next time you have some reading to undertake?
 Simply switch the WiFi on your device off.
 Place it face down and on silent so you have no idea when you have been text.
 And reward yourself when your reading is complete or you need a break!
 After 45 minutes of solid reading, take 15 minutes to refresh.
 Take a walk, text your friends back, do whatever you enjoy doing.
 Just have the discipline to stop that activity after the 15 minutes are up.

-Highlighted above are some of the key issues that you should be aware of the next time you find yourself frustrated by your reading speed.
+Highlighted above are some of the key bad reading habits and issues that you should be aware of the next time you find yourself frustrated by your reading speed.
 Remember that preparation is key, distractions are unnecessary and progress comes in small stages, not suddenly all at once.
 Rome wasn’t built in a day after all!
 Repeating these techniques as often as you can is also central to making any steps forward, so simply take half an hour out of your day and you will see results in absolutely no time at all!

 Photo credit: Pexels